-- The costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects.
-If you are receiving nivolumab, the extra blood tests to monitor thyroid function and organ function will be billed to your health care plan/insurance provider.

-- The costs of cisplatin, carboplatin, and gemcitabine drug and administration. - The costs of getting nivolumab ready and giving it to you. - Your insurance co-pays and deductibles.
+- the costs of tests, exams, procedures, and drugs that you get during the study to monitor your safety, and prevent and treat side effects. - the costs of getting the ipilimumab and nivolumab ready and giving it to you. - the costs of the radiation therapy. - The cost of the temozolomide (if you are in Group 1). - your insurance co-pays and deductibles.